WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 Required parameters:

 * v: An integer denoting the version of the file format.
+The version defined in this specification is `1`.
 When used with the `Accept` header field (Section 5.3.1 of {{!RFC7231}}), this parameter can be a hyphen (-)-separated range of version numbers, or a comma (,)-separated list of such ranges or individual version numbers.
 The server is then expected to reply with a resource using a particular version within those ranges.

   Note: RFC EDITOR PLEASE DELETE THIS NOTE; Implementations of drafts of this specification MUST NOT use simple integers to describe their versions, and